-6) Systems-based Practice

-- a) Trainees must demonstrate an awareness of and responsiveness to the larger context and system of health care, as well as the ability to call effectively on other resources in the system to provide optimal health care. - b) Trainees are expected to: - (1) Work effectively in various health care delivery settings and systems relevant to their clinical specialty; - (2) Coordinate patient care within the health care system relevant to their clinical specialty; - (3) Incorporate considerations of cost awareness and risk-benefit analysis in patient and/or population-based care as appropriate; - (4) Advocate for quality patient care and optimal patient care systems; and - (5) Using tools and techniques that promote patient safety and disclosure of patient safety event, real or simulated. - Each GME program is also responsible for ensuring that any additional specialty/subspecialty-specific requirements by their individual RC are incorporated into the curriculum.
+- (6) Sensitivity and responsiveness to a diverse patient population, including but not limited to diversity in gender, age, culture, race, religion, disabilities, and sexual orientation. - 6) Systems-based Practice - a) Trainees must demonstrate an awareness of and responsiveness to the larger context and system of health care, as well as the ability to call effectively on other resources in the system to provide optimal health care. - b) Trainees are expected to: - (1) Work effectively in various health care delivery settings and systems relevant to their clinical specialty; - (2) Coordinate patient care within the health care system relevant to their clinical specialty; - (3) Incorporate considerations of cost awareness and risk-benefit analysis in patient and/or population-based care as appropriate; - (4) Advocate for quality patient care and optimal patient care systems; and - (5) Use tools and techniques that promote patient safety and disclosure of patient safety event, real or simulated. - 3.
+Each GME program is also responsible for ensuring that any additional specialty/subspecialty-specific requirements by their individual RC are incorporated into the curriculum.